So you want to learn everything about the best Corfu monuments and sites?

 True love, or what?

 Achillion Palace was built in 1890 in order to become a getaway for the princess, whose health was fragile at the time.
-Apart from her love for Corfu island, princess was also a Greek history lover.
+Apart from her love for Corfu island, the princess was also a Greek history lover.
 In fact, Achilles was her favorite Ancient Greek hero, hence the name of the palace.

 Later on, after Sissy’s assassination in 1898, Kaiser Wilhelm II of Germany bought Achillion.